| Richard

 the same time taking every opportunity to attack

+and rob people they came into contact with.
 Richard was more than halfway round when he noticed

 his first unfortunate victim Richard sprung on the